makrai/notes/kim16-lex-axiom-verb.md

 # 1 Introduction

-* attempts to transduce informal lexical knowledge from machine readable dictionaries into a formally structured form (Calzolari, 1984; Chodorow+ 1985; Harabagiu+ 1999;
+* attempts to transduce informal lexical knowledge from machine readable dicts into a formally structured form
+  (Calzolari, 1984; Chodorow+ 1985; Harabagiu+ 1999;
   Moldovan and Rus, 2001; Hobbs, 2008; Allen+ 2013)